Pelvic Floor Therapy at Gunnison Valley Health

 pain, and more.

-for both men and women.
-From embarassment in social settings to discomfort
+women.
+From embarrassment in social settings to discomfort with daily activities

-and Sports Medicine, our team can diagnose and treat your Pelvic Floor
+Medicine, our team can diagnose and treat your Pelvic Floor Dysfunction

-Dysfunction and get you back on your feet and back to your life.
-Working
+and get you back on your feet and back to your life.
+Working with our

-with our team can help you overcome the discomfort and stigma associated
+team can help you overcome the discomfort and stigma associated with Pelvic

 Pelvic Floor Dysfunction can impact everyone, which is why we offer individualized

-Our Pelvic Floor Therapy team is directed by Emily Parsons, PT, DPT.
-Emily
+Our Pelvic Floor Therapy team is made up of Emily Parsons, PT, DPT in Gunnison.

-works to design treatment around your needs and strives to make your experience
+Emily works to design treatment around your needs and strives to make your

-as comfortable and reassuring as possible.
-She has experience working
+experience as comfortable and reassuring as possible.
+She has experience

-in occupational and athletic rehabilitation and is passionate about pelvic
+working in occupational and athletic rehabilitation and is passionate

 What is a pelvic floor?